bzolka/ahk-cli/README.md

 #### `--container-arg`

 Optional parameters for container creation, e.g., memory amount.
 Each item is a key-value pair in the form of `key=value`.
-The key is a parameter of [Docker Engine API CreateContainer](https://docs.docker.com/engine/api/v1.30/#operation/ContainerCreate) operations.
+The key is a parameter of [Docker Engine API CreateContainer](https://docs.docker.com/engine/api/v1.25/#operation/ContainerCreate) operations.
 (Supports only string and number values.)
 E.g.: `--container-arg memory=268435456 --container-arg hostname=app`

-Enables the TRX-based grader and sets the file name of the TRX file (within the results folder).

 #### `[eval docker trx] --trxfile`

-When using the `TRX` grading mechanism, specifies the name of the `TRX` file to parse for results.
+Enables the `TRX` grading mechanism and specifies the name of the `TRX` file to parse for results.
 Expected in the output folder of the container (`--artifact-path`).

 #### `[eval docker consolemessage] --validationcode`

-When using the `ConsoleMessage` grading mechanism, specifies the _validation code_ expected in every message printed to console by the evaluation application.
+Enables the `ConsoleMessage` grading mechanism and specifies the _validation code_ expected in every message printed to console by the evaluation application.